Tutorial #2

 This is the legal description used for this drawing:

-The first thing we are going to do is find and enter the waypoint (latitude/longitude) of our layer's POB (Point of Beginning).
+The first thing we are going to do is find and enter the latitude/longitude waypoint of our layer's POB (Point of Beginning).
 In order to draw additional waypoints, we need a reference point.
 The reference point used by the software is a layer's POB.
 Since our plot's origin is the southeast corner of the section, we will start there.
 You can find the latitude/longitude of the section corner either using a GPS unit or by using some other resource.
-For this tutorial, we will say that our section's corner is located at Lat: 46.680166655, Long: -85.217805261.
+For this tutorial, we will say that our section's corner is located at Lat: 46.495005544, Long: -85.608046974.
+We will find our plot's POB lat/long based on these values and the plot's description.

-To start, choose Latitude/Longitude Calculator from the Calculate menu.
-This will open the Latitude Longitude Calculator form.
+To start, choose Project Waypoint from the Calculate menu.
+This will bring up the Project Waypoint form.
+Select the Call tab.

-The starting waypoint data will already be entered.
+Enter the latitude and longitude for the section corner.
 We know from our legal description that our plot's POB is 410 feet west of the section corner.
-So enter in 270 degrees and 410 feet, then press the Find Waypoint button.
+So enter in a call of West 410 feet (W 410).

 Enter the POB's Lat/Long and press the Set button.